I've seen too many job seekers waste a golden opportunity by using the LinkedIn default Professional Headline ("job title at employer name").

 Because LinkedIn is constantly and thoroughly searched by recruiters as well as people looking for good networking contacts, pay attention to the keywords used in your Profile, particularly in your Profile's Headline, but also elsewhere in your LinkedIn Profile.

-Read these articles for more information:
+Read these articles for more information on keywords:

 If you are a professional working in the United States, you need a LinkedIn Profile.
 LinkedIn Profiles are the cross-geography, cross-profession, and cross-location white pages of the 21st century.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
-Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn, and Google+.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.